tpmccallum/recrypt-rs/ct-survey.md

 * fp2elem
 * fp6elem
 * fp12elem
+* hashable
+* homogeneouspoint
+* macros
+* mod
+* pairing
+* rand_bytes - we should think more about rand number generation
+* schnorr - from implementations should be scrutinized
+* sha256
+* api - oh Lord, validation
+* nonemptyvec - not CT.
+Is fine?

 General Questions

 * do validation checks make things not constant time?
 * should we mark functions that aren't constant time in some way?